Fastify 中文文档 (master)

 fastify.decorateReply('foo', { bar: 'fizz'})

-In this example, the reference of the object is shared with all the requests: any mutation will impact all requests, potentially creating security vulnerabilities or memory leaks.
-To achieve proper encapsulation across requests configure a new value for each incoming request in the 'onRequest' hook.
-Example:
+In this example, the reference of the object would be shared with all the requests and any mutation will impact all requests, potentially creating security vulnerabilities or memory leaks, so Fastify blocks it.

 const fp = require('fastify-plugin')